samh/aboutsync/README.md

 but at the current time, the maintainers of about-sync don't have the required permissions.
 Therefore, the process is:

-* Consider bumping the version in `package.json` - that's not strictly necessary as the final version string will be something like `X.Y.Zbuildid20220601.073719`, but it makes it easier to work out what's in a version.
+* Bump the version in `package.json`
+  > the final version string will be something like `X.Y.Zbuildid20220601.073719`

+* If needed, bump the `strict_min_version` in `manifest.json`.
+Ensure there is a matching version you're targeting in the [version list](https://addons.mozilla.org/api/v5/applications/firefox/)
+  > Must use an exact version, `{version_number}.*` are not allowed to be used

 * Find the exact github revision revision you want as the new build; usually current `main`.
   Ensure this revision is tested using the [testing process described above](#testing-a-xpi)

-* Join the #addons-pipeline slack channel, asking for a release to be built specifying that exact revision.
+* Follow the [Mozilla Add-on Review Request Intake](https://mozilla-hub.atlassian.net/wiki/spaces/FDPDT/pages/10617933/Mozilla+Add-on+Review+Requests+Intake) instructions to create an issue that will kick off the process for an update.

 * You will be notified of an initial build, with will include a "dep-signing" task - however, this doesn't create the .xpi you can submit to AMO.
 Two